-IMONNIT
+IMONNIT SECURITY

-Access is granted through the iMonnit user interface, or an Application Programming Interface (API) safeguarded by 256-bit Transport Layer Security (TLS 1.2) encryption.
+The iMonnit system is the online software and central hub for configuring your device settings.
+All data is secured on dedicated servers operating Microsoft SQL Server.
+Access is granted through the iMonnit user interface that requires Two-Factor Authentication, or an Application Programming Interface (API) safeguarded by 256-bit Transport Layer Security (TLS 1.2) encryption.
 TLS is a blanket of protection to encrypt all data exchanged between iMonnit and you.
 The same encryption is available to you whether you are a Basic or Premiere user of iMonnit.
 You can rest assured that your data is safe with iMonnit.